BayesicFitting

 Etc. So for an N-sphere it is proportional to

 In figure 1 we display the distributions for a number of spheres in several dimensions from 2 to 1024.
-The bulk of the space in this projection is around zero with an average distance of at most sqrt(1/N).
+The bulk of the points in this projection is around zero with an average distance of sqrt(1/N).

 Figure 1 shows the distribution of space as projected on a main axis for several N-d unit spheres.
-They are normalised to 1.0.
+Their maxima are normalised to 1.0.

 png